fltk/fltk/README.txt

 BUILDING FLTK UNDER MICROSOFT WINDOWS

     There are two ways to build FLTK under Microsoft Windows.

-    The first is to use CMake to create the Visual C++ project files in your favorite development directory, then build FLTK with Visual Studio.
+    The first is to use CMake to create the Visual C++ project or NMake files in your favorite development directory, then build FLTK with Visual Studio.

     The second method is to use a GNU-based development tool.
 To build with the Cygwin or MinGW tools, use the supplied configure script as specified in the UNIX section above:

-        sh configure ...options...
+        ./configure ...options...

     See README.Windows.txt and README.CMake.txt for more info.